 The supreme governing body of Aontu is an Ard Fheis.
-The 2021 Ard Fheis was held online on the 23rd Oct by Zoom.
-The current members of the National Officer Board were re-elected.
+The current members of the National Officer Board were re-elected with one change - Gemma Brolly as Leas Ceannaire in place of Denise Mullins.

 Ard Comhairle

 Aontú's Ard Comhairle meets monthly and is responsible for running the party until an Ard Fheis is held.
 Its function is to develop policy, development strategy and organisation.
 Its membership includes the National Officer Board, elected representatives, provincial representatives, county organisers and an Ogra Aontú representative.